389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 The search is quite efficient (it retrieves/process all the membership attributes in a single search) but it can be improved:

 An entry (group or leaf) can appear several times in the graph as there can be multiple paths from root to the entry.
-It time is is found it triggers several int_search.
+Each time it is found it triggers several int_search.
 The possibilities for finding entries several times are:

 - several paths conduct to the same entry (groups or leaf)
 - being listed in several membership attribute

 The ticket [48861](https://fedorahosted.org/389/ticket/48861) was opened for this improvement.
 It should make sure that an entry is **search once** during *Look down* (preferably) or **Fixed once** during *Look up*.
 This improvement has no impact if entries appears only once in the graph.

-The expected cost of look down with a fix for [48861](https://fedorahosted.org/389/ticket/48861), for example with *leaf groups* (node of Depth 3) having **100** leafs
+The expected cost of look down with a fix for [48861](https://fedorahosted.org/389/ticket/48861), for example with groups of Depth 3 having **100** leafs

 - graph [type 1](#Type 1): **C = 608**: all the paths root to nodes/leafs are uniq
 - graph [type 2](#Type 2): **C - 2 = 606**: there are two paths root to LeafN and root to LeafM